What are warts

 The Risks of Cutting Warts with Nail Clippers

-Warts, including plantar warts and other types, are caused by the human papillomavirus (HPV).
-This virus thrives in the top layer of the skin, often in warm, moist environments like locker rooms.
-Though tempting, cutting a wart off with nail clippers introduces significant risks, including:
+Warts, including plantar warts and other common types, are caused by the human papillomavirus (HPV).
+This virus lives in the outer layer of the skin and tends to spread more easily in warm, damp places such as locker rooms and shared shower areas.

-Infection – Using nail clippers, especially if not sterilized, can lead to bacterial infections or complications.
+- Infection – Using nail clippers, especially if not sterilised, can lead to bacterial infections or complications.

 Safer and More Effective Wart Treatments

-Instead of DIY methods like nail clippers, razors, or cutting scissors, there are plenty of safer treatment options that target the wart while minimizing risks.
+Instead of DIY methods like nail clippers, razors, or cutting scissors, there are plenty of safer treatment options that target the wart while minimising risks.

-CryoPen uses liquid nitrogen to freeze the wart, killing it at its source while preserving surrounding soft skin.
-It’s an excellent alternative to cutting warts off because it destroys the infected tissue down to the root.
-Treatments are quick, safe, and carry minimal risk of scarring.
+CryoPen uses liquid nitrogen to freeze the wart, destroying it at the root while leaving the surrounding skin largely unaffected.
+It’s a good alternative to surgical removal as it targets the infected tissue directly.
+The procedure is quick, generally safe, and has a low risk of scarring.

 2. Salicylic Acid Treatments